ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6b-draft.md

 ## General guidelines for writing summary of your models during submission

 In the summary section of the [submission template](https://ironhacks.com/hacks/fall-2022/submissions), you are required to explain the inherent logic for the algorithms of your choice.
 You are welcome to use equations if needed.
-Your summary would need to be at least 250 words.
+Your summary would need to be at least 500 characters.

 <img src="https://i.imgur.com/RcNJ01Y.png" alt=" icon" style="float: left; margin-right: 10px;" />